 With over 1.2 million licensed drivers in Idaho as of 2018, roads in this state are growing busier.
 Maintaining car insurance in Idaho is more than a state requirement; it is an important piece of your financial planning.

-When shopping for the best car insurance in Idaho, note that the lowest cost policy is not always the best deal.
-The average cost of car insurance in Idaho is $1,048, but your cost will depend on your needs and individual factors.
-To find the best deal, consider how much you’ll pay and when, what deductible options will be best for you, coverage levels and discounts.
+When shopping for the best car insurance in Idaho, there are several factors that you may want to take into consideration The average cost of full coverage car insurance in Idaho is $1,045, but your cost will depend on your needs and individual factors.
+To find the best policy for you, consider how much you will pay and when, what deductible options will be best for you, coverage levels and discounts.

 Best car insurance in companies in Idaho

-Auto-owners works primarily through independent agents.
-Although there are fewer options for managing your policy online, Auto Owners makes up for that with discounts, add-on coverage options and no collision deductibles.
-Auto-owners offers great add-on coverages, including gap insurance, diminished value coverage and a common loss deductible.
-If you get into an accident with another driver covered by Auto-owners, there’s no collision deductible.
+Auto-Owners sells its insurance through a network of independent agents.
+Although there are fewer options for managing your policy online, Auto-Owners’ strong attributes include its discounts, add-on coverage options and high customer service scores.
+Auto-Owners offers several endorsement options as well, including gap insurance, diminished value coverage and a common loss deductible.
+If you get into an accident with another driver covered by Auto-Owners, your collision deductible may be waived.

 Average cost of car insurance in Idaho